shaanzie/QuickRef/Theory Concepts/Heterogenous Parallelism/II: Simple Dependence Analysis.md

 ```
 S1 has a true dependence on itself.
 The distance vector is given by
 `(1, 0, -1)` and the direction vector is given by `(<, =, >)`.
+The direction vector has a * when a loop index variable is not involved in a dependence.
+It is a union of <= and =>.

 A dependence cannot exist if it has a direction vector whose leftmost non "=" component is not "<" as this would imply that the sink of the dependence occurs before the source.
 The reverse may or may not be true.